srydell/archInstall/README.md

          $ rankmirrors -n 6 /etc/pacman.d/mirrorlist.backup > /etc/pacman.d/mirrorlist

+   * ### Install Arch base and development files

+         $ pacstrap -i /mnt base base-devel

+   * ### Generate fstab file

+         This will make sure that the mountpoints are remembered when rebooting later.

+         $ genfstab -U -p /mnt >> /mnt/etc/fstab

+         Make sure that every partition is there.

+         $ nano /mnt/etc/fstab

 * ## Install apacman for AUR repositories

    * ### Install git to be able to download apacman